The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

-You can hike over the Divide via the Continental Divide Scenic Trail which spans over 3,100 miles of hiking, backpacking and camping.
+Hike over the Divide via the Continental Divide Scenic Trail which spans over 3,100 miles of hiking, backpacking and camping.
 Or drive over Trail Ridge Road and get out to view the Divide from a distance and take photos.

 Fun fact: the Trail Ridge Road is the highest continuous paved road in the United States.

-You can also skip the I-70 traffic and drive through Loveland Pass to take in the gorgeous views of the Continental Divide.
+Or skip the I-70 traffic and drive through Loveland Pass to take in the gorgeous views of the Continental Divide.
 Loveland Pass is a series of twisting and winding roads that meets up with the Divide at 11,900 feet.

 10. Sangre de Cristo Mountains

 To wrap up our list we have the Sangre de Cristo Mountains, which are the southernmost range of the Rocky Mountains and contain several 14,000 foot peaks.